gdcc/dataverse-kubernetes/docs/day1/resources.rst

 .. seealso::

   For development or demo use, you'll be good in most cases with much less.
-  You need to ensure the JVM uses at least 512 MiB for heap space.
+  You need to ensure the JVM uses at least ~800 MiB for heap space.
   Using less heap space will not even deploy successfully.

+  How much RAM is used at max for Java Heap can be easily adjusted by using the JVM option ``-XX:MaxRAMPercentage=xx.x``.
+For your convenience this has been simplified by supporting an environment variable ``${MEM_MAX_RAM_PERCENTAGE}``, see hidden example below. *Please keep in mind: value must be a floating point value!*

   .. toggle-header::
     :header: Development values are hidden on purpose to avoid confusion. *Expand/hide*

-    1 GiB RAM means 717 MB of heap space with 70% default setting, which is safe.
+    1.5 GiB RAM means ~1 GiB of heap space using the 70% default setting, which is safe.
     You can tweak the setting to match your necessities like below:

     .. code-block:: yaml